How to Write Software Documentation in 7 Simple Steps

 Depending on your level of familiarity with the subject, you may need to conduct some heavy researching to gather and validate all the relevant information for your document.

-This may entail interviewing subject matter experts/users, talking to the stakeholders, going through existing documents, and/or conducting research over the internet.
+This may entail interviewing experts or users, talking to the stakeholders, going through existing documents, and conducting research over the internet.

 Process the research data into usable information, compile it over your outline, and provide references wherever necessary to add credibility to your writing (if it applies).